jaustarz/CS2640-RPS/README.md

 This program is a basic Rock, Paper, Scissors (RPS) game.
 It allows a user to play RPS with a CPU or with a second player.

 ## Tasks
+_to mark a task as done edit this file and put an x in the box_
+- [x] example

 **Jeremiah**
 - [ ] 2 Player Mode
 - [ ] Assist the others